calvin-mcd/skoosk/README.md

 some kind of ortholinear split keyboard

 The skoosk was my first attempt at creating a split ortholinear keyboard from scratch.
 The first production run had some issues with the pcb and the plate files.
-In the process of rectifying these issues I ended up creating two different PCB version, and two different types of switch and backplates.
+In the process of rectifying these issues I ended up creating simplifying the pcb for manual assembly.
+There are two different types of switch and backplates.
+One for more bounce, the other for more stability.

 ## Layout